trthatcher/MLKernels.jl/README.md

 16.0
 ```

-Not all of the provided kernels are Mercer kernels (a kernel is Mercer if its kernel matrices are positive semi-definite.
+Not all of the provided kernels are Mercer kernels (a kernel is Mercer if its kernel matrices are positive semi-definite).
 The function `ismercer` will return `true` if the kernel is a Mercer kernel, and `false` otherwise.

 ```julia
 julia> ismercer(κ)